 Continuing Education Units (CEUs) are a nationally recognized measure of skills or work-related training gained in a continuing education course.
 One CEU represents ten class hours (contact hours).
 Transcripts listing CEU credits satisfactorily completed will be available upon request.
 Otherwise, a certificate of completion is awarded upon course completion.

 Smoking at any one of the Alamo Community Colleges is Not Permitted.
 Smoking is not permitted on the Northeast Lakeview College campus.
+This also includes any electronic and vapor smoking alternatives.

 Requests for refunds must be made in writing to the Workforce & Community Education Department.
 The Department adheres to Alamo Community College District policy on all refund requests.
 NO EXCEPTIONS TO THIS POLICY WILL BE MADE.
 Refund requests require approximately 30 days to process.
 Refunds will be made as follows: